cs3217-2223/problem-set-4-tau-bar/dev-guide.md

 ### <a name='BucketNode'></a>BucketNode
 This represents the bucket at the bottom of the screen.
 It conforms to `BucketBasePhysicsBodyDelegate`, which has the function `didBallCollideWithBucketBase()` which is called by `BucketBasePhysicsBody` when it collides with a ball (i.e. ball enters the bucket).
 It also stores a reference to `BucketNodeDelegate`, which has the function `didEnterBucket(ball: BallPhysicsBody)`.

+### BlockNode
+This represents a square block.
+It has no special collision logic, and there is nothing notable.

 ## <a name='Physics'></a>Physics
 The physics bodies implemented for this game use `MSKPhysicsEngine`.